juanhuguet/intro_to_nlp/README.md

-# README for NLP Project with Poetry and Jupyter Lab
+# Introduction to NLP

-This README provides instructions on how to set up and run the Jupyter notebooks for an NLP (Natural Language Processing) project using Poetry for dependency management.
+This README provides instructions on how to set up and run the Jupyter notebooks for the introduction to NLP (Natural Language Processing) workshop.

+It uses Poetry for dependency management.
+Also, all notebooks can be run in google colab just by clicking in the button in each notebook.

 ## Prerequisites